ovh/docs/pages/platform/public-cloud/order_pci_with_api/guide.en-gb.md

 |label|description|
 |value|*Your project name*|

+To apply a voucher code, use the same call with the label "voucher", etc.

-The response will include a "configurationId" which can be used (together with the "cartId" and "itemId") to retrieve the configuration (GET) or delete it, for example:
+The responses will include a "configurationId" which can be used (together with the "cartId" and "itemId") to retrieve the configuration (GET) or delete it, for example:

 > [!api]
 >